-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre teaching of key vocabulary, reading instructions aloud, etc.
+- Scaffolding our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, visual timetables, larger font, etc.

+• Adapting our teaching to meet needs, for example, giving longer processing times, pre teaching of key vocabulary, reading instructions aloud, etc.